MicrosoftDocs/fabric-docs/docs/data-factory/create-apache-airflow-project.md

 ---
-title: Create an Apache Airflow Project in Microsoft Fabric
+title: Create the Data Workflow project in Microsoft Fabric
-description: This tutorial helps you create an Apache Airflow Project in Microsoft Fabric. ms.reviewer: xupxhou ms.author: abnarain
+description: This tutorial helps you create the Data Workflow project in Microsoft Fabric. ms.reviewer: xupxhou ms.author: abnarain
 author: abnarain